complextissue/pytximport/README.md

 The documentation can be build locally by navigating to the `docs` folder and running: `make html`.
 This requires that the development requirements of the package as well as the package itself have been installed in the same virtual environment and that `pandoc` has been added, e.g. by running `brew install pandoc` on macOS operating systems.

+## Development status

+`pytximport` is still in development and has not yet reached version 1.0.0 in the [SemVer](https://semver.org/) versioning scheme.
+While it should work for almost all use cases and we regularly compare outputs against the R implementation, breaking changes between minor versions may occur.
+If you encounter any problems, please open a GitHub issue.
+If you are a Python developer, we welcome pull requests implementing missing features, adding more extensive unit tests and bug fixes.

 ## Data sources